Skip to main content

 AI ROI Calculator hero image

-I watched a prospect plug numbers into an AI ROI calculator last spring.
+I watched it happen last spring.
+A prospect plugged numbers into a generic AI ROI calculator.
 Took her maybe 90 seconds.
 She typed in her headcount, average salary, some rough estimate of "hours saved per week," and hit calculate.
+The tool spit out a seven-figure annual savings estimate.
+She turned to me and said, "So why would I pay you for an audit when this tells me everything I need to know for free?"

 The Problem With AI ROI Calculators